Jay-ArBrouillard/jay-bit-hash/README.md

 H/Min - The number of hashes (H) / total number of minutes that have passed since the program started H/Hour - The number of hashes (H) / total number of hours that have passed since the program started Elapsed Time - Amount of time that has passed since the program started.
 Displayed in format days:hours:minutes:seconds:milliseconds
+Hashes per Thread - The number of time a each thread will hash against this self.
+This number will decrease as games are completed.
 Latest Terminating Hash - For a given casino (i.e bustabit), the latest SHA256 hash that was pulled.
 This application will periodically update this value.
 Winning Hash - if this value is not N/A, then you won.
 You can use this hash to find the result of all games that came before it.
 See the open-source [verification tool](https://jsfiddle.net/Dexon95/2fmuxLza/show).
 Threads (Section) - shows the randomly generated hash each thread is currently checking.
 There will be a thread per CPU Core available on your system.
 Thus, more threads and/or more powerful CPU cores will result in more hashes per hour checked.

 ## Share Your Results!
 I'm interested to know what kind of speeds your systems achieving in terms of hashes per hour.
-With my Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz I am able to get around 53k H/Hour
+With my Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz I am able to get around 257 H/Hour at 3.3 million Hashes per Thread.

 ## Compatibility
 Works with Linux, OSX, and Windows.
 Requires Python 3.7 or later.